-Goal 6.
-Ensure availability and sustainable management of water and sanitation for all world, and conflicts and climate change are exacerbating the issue.
-In addition, water pollution is a significant challenge which affects both human health and the environment in many countries.
-Achieving universal coverage by 2030 will require a 6-fold increase in current global rates of progress on drinking water, a 5-fold increase for sanitation, and a 3-fold increase for hygiene.
-Boosting infrastructure investment, improving cross-sectoral coordination, and addressing climate change is key to getting SDG6 back on track.
+Goal 6: Ensure availability and sustainable management of water and sanitation for all world, and conflicts and climate change are exacerbating the issue.
+In addition, water pollution is a significant challenge that affects both human health and the environment in many countries.
+Achieving universal coverage by 2030 will require a six-fold increase in current global rates of progress on drinking water, a five-fold increase for sanitation and a three-fold increase for hygiene.
+Boosting infrastructure investment, improving cross-sectoral coordination and addressing climate change are essential to getting Goal 6 back on track.

-34. Billions of people still lack access to safe water, sanitation, and hygiene, despite improvement in the provision of these basic services.
+34. Billions of people still lack access to safe water, sanitation and hygiene, despite improvements in the provision of those basic services.
 Water scarcity is a growing problem in many parts of the